2021-2029 Housing Element Update

 - The City’s entire General Plan becomes vulnerable to legal challenges.

 As part of the Housing Element Update, we are asking for the community to provide input regarding housing priorities.
 Participation from our residents and stakeholders is vital to ensure that our community’s values are identified and articulated in the Housing Element and that the City’s approach provides the best fit for our community’s goals, values, and priorities.

-The City will host two community workshops on August 24th at 6:00 pm at Whitten Community Center and September 16th at 6:00 pm at the Senior Center/Powell Building.
-Please click here to view the flyer and for more information for the September 16th workshop.
-To participate in the community workshop via zoom, click here.
+The City hosted two community workshops on August 24th at 6:00 pm at Whitten Community Center and September 16th at 6:00 pm at the Senior Center/Powell Building.

 For another way to participate, the City invites you to complete a short online survey that will provide input towards creating our community housing strategy for the next eight years.
 The survey is available below in English and Spanish and can be accessed by clicking on the links below.

-On September 14, 2021 the Planning Commission will receive a second presentation from Staff and the City's consultant regarding the ongoing 2021 update to the Housing Element of the General Plan.
+On September 14, 2021, the Planning Commission received a second presentation from Staff and the City's consultant regarding the ongoing 2021 update to the Housing Element of the General Plan.
 To view the agenda packet for the September 14, 2021 Planning Commission Meeting, please click here.
 You can also click here to view the PowerPoint presentation.